-JCT offers demand response and a deviated fixed route service between 7:00 am until 5:00 pm, Monday through Friday, except holidays.
+JCT offers a deviated fixed route, paratransit service, and a demand response service between 7:00 am until 5:00 pm, Monday through Friday, and a deviated fixed route on Saturday from 10:00 am until 2:00 pm, except holidays.
 Therefore, individuals primarily come into contact with JCT when they place a call for transportation assistance.
-When LEP persons call for transportation services, JCT will make every effort to provide language assistance in order to respond to their request.
-JCT currently uses a translator phone service to provide language assistance.
-JCT encounters two to three LEP individuals per month.
+Based on the infrequency of LEP calls received, we estimate that LEP persons come into contact with JCT approximately one (1) time per year.
+JCT will implement logging telephone calls of LEP persons and English speaking persons calling on behalf of LEP individuals.
+This will provide formal data to know the frequency of LEP users utilizing JCT's services.
+JCT sometimes receives calls from an English speaking person scheduling transportation services on behalf of an LEP individual.
+Some LEP individuals utilize the deviated fixed route which is provided by JCT and there is no need for calling to schedule this service.
+They board at a bus stop and disembark at another stop, or if they want off in between stops they call out to the driver and make hand motions.
+When LEP persons call for transportation services JCT will make every effort to provide language assistance in order to respond to their request.
+By using a translator phone service JCT should be able to adequately provide this language assistance.
+The deviated fixed service includes 13 fixed bus stops along the route.
 Both English and Spanish printed brochures are placed in area businesses, public buildings and on our vehicles in order to provide information to the public.
 Any person who believes she/he has been aggrieved by any unlawful discriminatory practice may file a complaint with Jackson County Transit.
-Complaints may be submitted by contacting Jackson County Transit, April Alm, Title VI Coordinator, 1148 Haywood Road, Sylva, NC 28779 or by calling JCT at 828-586-0233.
+Complaints may be submitted by contacting Jackson County Transit, Transit Director, 1148 Haywood Road, Sylva, NC 28779 or by calling JCT at 828-586-0233.